React Basics of Hooks and Rules of Hooks

 By the end of this guide, you’ll understand the fundamentals of React Hooks and be able to implement them following best practices.

-Hooks are functions that let you "hook into" React state and lifecycle features from function components.
-Before hooks, developers had to use class components for state management and lifecycle methods, which often led to complex components with duplicated logic across lifecycle methods.
+React Hooks are functions that allow you to “hook into” (use) React’s state and lifecycle features in function components.
+Before Hooks, managing state and handling lifecycle methods was done using class components, which often led to complex code.

 You may find documentation or dive into a legacy codebase and see something like this.
 This is a class component.
 We are only providing this as a reference, as we do not recommend using class components.